lechmere/Project-1/README.md

   }, rand);
 }());
 ```
-          // COLLISION DETECTION ---------------------------------------------------------------

-          if (cells[laserIndex].classList.contains('invaders')) { // If laser 'hits' invader
-            clearInterval(laserTimerId) //stop timer
-            cells[laserIndex].classList.remove('invaders', 'laser') // clear cell from both classes
-            const killedInvader = invaderArray.indexOf(laserIndex) // locates the index of hit invader
-            invaderArray.splice(killedInvader, 1)
-            score += 1000
-            scoreTally.innerHTML = score
-            enemyAudio.src = './assets/zap.wav'
-            enemyAudio.play()
-            if (invaderArray.length === 0) {
-              youWin()
-            }
-          }
-        }
-      }
-    }
 ## Known errors or bugs
-Collision logic: occasionally Joe's tiger cubs get stuck on the grid before reaching their goal, or shoot right through the first row of Carols.
-When user clicks 'Play Again', the invaders shoot two laser beams at the same time.
-This probably has to do with the timers not clearing properly
+Collision logic: occasionally the game will not register immediately that the frog has been hit on the road.
+Combining the frog with logs/turtles: it has a slight delay in the frog appearing on the object, adding an extra challenging feature to the game.

 ## Challenges
-This was my first project using JavaScript so I faced many challenges, of which the biggest were:
+This was my first project using JavaScript so I did face challenges, of which the biggest were:

-Invader armada movement logic that should remain inaffected by changes to the invader array
+The logic that allows the frog to ride on the logs and turtles.
-Collision detection logic
+Collision detection logic.
-Working with various set timers to create movement

 ## Wins
-Gained experience in programmatical thinking, logical problem solving and different planning stages
+Gained experience in problem solving, programmatical thinking and different planning processes.
-A fun and topical design theme
+Learnt alot about the orginal game!

 ## Future improvements
-A few issues remain to be ironed out, and there are also a few features I would like to add going forward:
+There are a few features that I hope to add on:
-Add-ons and nice-to-haves to the game flow: spawning new invaders, adding the mothership, different hit scores for each invader row, level-up
-High Score tally leveraging local storage
-Start Game and Finish Game modules with using popup functionality
-Adding responsive design
+Different levels.
+A time constriction.
 CSS animations to achieve a more impactful design

 ## Key learnings
-Making my first static JS browser game from scratch was a great learning exercise and a fun way to consolidate my learnings.
-In particular, I learnt a lot about DOM manipulation, different use cases for different JS array methods, and working with timers.
+This project allowed me to consolidate everything I had learnt about static JS browser games.
+It was particulalry educational in DOM manipulation, using intervals and different JS array methods for each scenario.